 How it works

-A group chat that quietly becomes a plan.
+A group chat that quietly becomes your control room.

 First, exactly what you do with it — start to finish.
 Then what happens under the hood to make it feel that simple.